conan-io/docs/reference/tools.rst

     def rmdir(path)

 Utility functions to create/delete a directory.
-The existance of the specified directory is checked, so ``mkdir()`` will do nothing if the directory already exists and ``rmdir()`` will do nothing if the directory does not exists.
+The existence of the specified directory is checked, so ``mkdir()`` will do nothing if the directory already exists and ``rmdir()`` will do nothing if the directory does not exists.

 This makes it safe to use these functions in the ``package()`` method of a ``conanfile.py``